 Add your contact information

-- Select Business or Personal.
+- Select Personal or Business.

 Note: Personal accounts and business accounts have the same features and functions.

-- Enter your company or personal information.
+- Enter your personal or business information.

 - Read and accept the AWS Customer Agreement.